censoredplanet/censoredplanet/docs/hyperquack.rst

 * `HTTP and HTTPS (Hyperquack) <https://censoredplanet.org/assets/filtermap.pdf>`_

 *************
-Trial Outputs
+Outputs
 *************

-Trial outputs are produced when Hyperquack attempts to measure whether or not a vantage point observes the blocking of a given keyword by sending one or more probes to a vantage point.
+Outputs are produced when Hyperquack attempts to measure whether or not a vantage point observes the blocking of a given keyword by sending one or more probes to a vantage point.